ethyca/fides/docs/fides/docs/guides/generating_datamap.md

 # Generating a Data Map

 Fides is capable of exporting a data map of your [resources](./../language/resources/system.md) to generate an Article 30-compliant Record of Processing Activities (RoPA).
-This guide will walk through generating a mock RoPA using predefined resources the included in the [Fides repository](https://github.com/ethyca/fides).
+This guide will walk through generating a mock RoPA using predefined resources included in the [Fides repository](https://github.com/ethyca/fides).

 To follow along, ensure you have the Fides repository cloned and fidesctl installed.
 Additional support for running fidesctl locally can be found in the first step of the [Quick Start guide](https://github.com/ethyca/fides/#rocket-quick-start).
 ## Export the Demo Resources